CarWeeks/Study-Buddy/README.md

 - As a user I want to decide whether my Buddy is stored in the graveyard when it dies
 - As a user I want to be able to save my current Buddy and the graveyard if I choose to do so
 - As a user I want to be able to reload my saved data and resume where I left off from the save if I choose to do so
+- As a user I want to be able to clear my graveyard

 # Instructions for Grader

 - You can generate the first required action related to adding Xs to a Y by entering a name in the TextField and pressing the "Make new Buddy" button.
-This will create a Buddy (x), you can then press kill or let it die naturally, once it is dead you will be prompted with the choice to add the Buddy to the graveyard (Y).
+This will create a Buddy (X), you can then press kill or let it die naturally, once it is dead you will be prompted with the choice to add the Buddy to the graveyard (Y).
+This will let you add your Buddy (X) to the graveyard (Y) if you desire to do so.
-- You can generate the second required action related to adding Xs to a Y by pressing the "See graveyard" button, which will display all of the current Buddies (Xs) in your graveyard (Y).
+- You can generate the second required action related to adding Xs to a Y by pressing the "See graveyard" button in the main options panel, which will display all of the current Buddies (Xs) in your graveyard (Y), once you are in this screen, you can press the button "Clear graveyard" which will delete all of the Buddies currently displayed (Xs) and create a new empty graveyard (Y).
-- You can locate my visual component by entering a name in the TextField and pressing the "Make new Buddy" button.
+- You can locate the visual component by entering a name in the TextField and pressing the "Make new Buddy" button.
 This will display your current Buddy as an image, it will be a happy image while the Buddy's food is over half full, and a sad image when it is below.
-- You can save the state of my application by pressing the "save" button while in the window with your current Buddy.
+- You can save the state of my application by pressing the "Save" button while in the window with your current Buddy.
-- You can reload the state of my application by pressing the "Load previous state" button in the opening window.
+- You can reload the state of my application by pressing the "Load previous state" button main options window.